innocentmabunda/Social-Donors/README.md

-# Social-Donors website project
+# Sci-bono-simplon-project
-# Install Xampp or use online server
+This is the social donors website project at sci bono school

+1. Install sql file
+2. Start at index.php